sindresorhus/gulp-styl/readme.md

 ## API

 The `compress` option from Styl is intentionally missing.
-A separate task like [gulp-csso](https://github.com/ben-eb/gulp-csso) will much better job.
+A separate task like [gulp-csso](https://github.com/ben-eb/gulp-csso) will do a much better job.

 ### styl(options)